Berlin0610/Face_Interactive_Coding/README.md

 ## Abstract

 In this paper, we propose a novel framework for face interactive coding, which allows humans to interact with the intrinsic visual representations instead of the signals.
 The proposed solution enjoys several distinct advantages, including ultra-compact representation, low delay interaction, and vivid face animation.
-At the encoder side, the proposed scheme attempts to project the face frames into low-dimensional, strongly correlated, and highly-disentangled facial semantics, such that the low-bandwidth communication and immersive interactivity can be enabled.
-In particular, by leveraging the strong statistical regularities, the visual signals can be effectively decoupled into controllable semantics evolution (e.g., mouth motion, eye blinking, head rotation and head translation), which are finally compressed and transmitted.
-The editable bitstream, which naturally supports the interactivity at the embedding level, is able to synthesize the face videos via the deep generative model at the decoder side.
-As such, the duplicated video generation at the encoder or decoder side can be avoided.
+In particular, we propose the Internal Dimension Increase (IDI) based representation, greatly enhancing the realistic and flexibility in rendering the  appearance while maintaining the reasonable representation cost.
+By leveraging the strong statistical regularities, the visual signals can be effectively projected into controllable semantics evolution in the three dimensional space (e.g., mouth motion, eye blinking, head rotation and head translation), which are finally compressed and transmitted.
+The editable bitstream, which naturally supports the interactivity at the embedding level, is able to synthesize the face videos via the delicately designed decoder.
+As such, the superfluous video generation at the encoder or decoder side can be avoided.
 Experimental results have demonstrated the performance superiority and application prospects of our proposed scheme.
-In particular, the proposed scheme not only outperforms the state-of-the-art video coding standard Versatile Video Coding (VVC) and the latest generative compression schemes in terms of rate-distortion performance, but also enables the interactive coding without introducing any computational overhead.
-Furthermore, the proposed framework is expected to shed lights on the future design of the digital human communication in the metaverse
+In particular, the proposed scheme not only outperforms the state-of-the-art video coding standard Versatile Video Coding (VVC) and the latest generative compression schemes in terms of rate-distortion performance, but also enables the interactive coding without introducing redundant computational overhead.
+Furthermore, the proposed framework is expected to shed lights on the future design of the digital human communication in the metaverse.

 ## Quality Comparisons (Similar Bitrate)

-### To verify the performance, we compare our proposed face interactive coding scheme with the latest hybrid video coding standard VVC and five generative compression schemes, including 2D algorithms (FOMM, FOMM2.0 and CFTE) and 3D algorithms (Face_vid2vid and Face2FaceRHO).
+### To verify the performance, we compare our proposed face interactive coding scheme with the latest hybrid video coding standard VVC and five generative compression schemes, including FOMM, FOMM2.0, Face2FaceRHO, Face_vid2vid and CFTE.
 For better quality comparisons, please download the videos (mp4).

 ### Example 1